ken-okabe/esm-bundlerless/README.md

 but to local --save-dev.
 `npm install -D typescript`

-In VisalStudio Code, by clicking the TypeScript Version, it's easy to switch to use the loacal(WorkSpace) version.
+In VisualStudio Code, by clicking the TypeScript Version, it's easy to switch to use the project local(WorkSpace) installed version.

 ![Screenshot from 2018-08-19 16-55-15.png](https://kenokabetech.github.io/img/ts-react-electron/Screenshot%20from%202018-08-19%2016-55-15.png)